simonmichael/hledger_site/checking-for-errors.md

 hledger can check your data in various ways.
 Here are some checks/desirable properties, with short names for convenience:

-These checks are run always (with all hledger commands):
+These checks are run always (with all hledger commands, eg `hledger stats >/dev/null`):

 - **parseable** - data files are well-formed and can be [successfully parsed](hledger.html#input-files)
 - **autobalanced** - all transactions are [balanced](journal.html#postings), inferring missing amounts where necessary, and possibly converting commodities using [transaction prices] or automatically-inferred transaction prices